fhmgithub/Felix.Martinez.Github/README.md

-- 👋 Hi, I’m @fhmgithub
+- 👋 Hi, I’m Felix | @fhmgithub

+Helping you stay safe, and organizations stay ahead.
+Cyber threats evolve faster than most defenses.
+👀I specialize in transforming complex threat data into actionable, measurable protection.

+Cybersecurity Researcher & Threat Intelligence Analyst with experience at leading organizations like Trellix, McAfee, and Intel.
-- 👀 I’m interested in Cyber Security, Threat Hunter, Data Analyst.
-Technically minded and highly analytical professional with over 15 years of experience in the Cyber field.
-With tremendous ability to work in teams for the overall betterment of the company.
-Equipped with excellent customer service, communication, foreign languages, planning, management, and analytical solving skills.
+• I’m equipped with excellent technical, customer service, foreign languages, management, and analytical solving skills.

-Skilled in Threat Hunting and mitigating Cyber Threats (tracking malware & phishing campaigns) while working remotely for 10 years.
-Proven success in enhancing the coverage of multi-language URL Web Filtering Products and Antivirus databases for Intel & McAfee.
-Experienced in building long-term professional relationships with clients and cross-functional teams of engineers and researchers from various countries.
+• Experienced in building long-term professional relationships with clients and cross-functional teams of engineers and researchers from various countries.

+I’ve led initiatives to strengthen enterprise defenses, automate detection, and improve incident response.

+🧠 Core Expertise

+• Cyber Threat Intelligence
+• Web Filtering | EDR | XDR
+• AVTest Results Validation
+• SIEM Optimization (Splunk)
+• Malware & Phishing Analysis
+• Cybersecurity Awareness Training
+• AI-Driven Security Awareness

-- 🌱 I’m currently looking for a new remote opportunity. learning Python & working on my Security+ Cert
-- 💞️ I’m looking to collaborate on open source projects, and privates.
+🌱 I’m currently looking for a new remote opportunity. learning Python & working on my Security+ Cert 💞️ I’m looking to collaborate on open source projects, and privates.
-- 📫 Feel free to reach me at https://www.linkedin.com/in/felixhmartinez/
+📫 Feel free to reach me at https://www.linkedin.com/in/felixhmartinez | bio.site/felixhmartine

 <!---
 fhmgithub/fhmgithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.